© UBS AG

 By definition, pectoral crosses are made to be worn.
 Yet this one is unlikely to have been worn by the pope himself, since most pectoral crosses are the pope's own from before his election and would obviously lack the papal arms and the crossed keys.
 It is also unlikely that he'd have his selfie stamped on the front!

 Therefore although this includes a quintessential symbol of the papacy, it is most likely worn now in commemoration of Pius IX.
 (Catholic lecturer Sean Wright suggests this particular cross was commissioned by the pope to be handed to favoured prelates.)

 The keys represent two separate functions: One, the power to bind and to loose on earth (represented by the silver key); and two, the power to bind and to loose in heaven (the gold key).
 These are a reference to St. Matthew's Gospel:

-In ecclesiastical heraldry, the keys symbolise the spiritual authority1 of the Papacy as Vicar of Christ.
-In other words, his authority and responsibility to teach what is lawful or unlawful.
+In ecclesiastical heraldry, the keys symbolise the spiritual authority of the Papacy as Vicar of Christ, and by extension, priests.
+(See Who Holds the Keys?)
+In other words, the authority and responsibility to teach what is lawful or unlawful.
 Now as any educationalist knows, the success of a student depends not only on the teacher's ability to teach but also on that student's willingness to learn.

 The same can be said for Christians.
-The Church can teach what is lawful or unlawful but each individual must be willing to accept what is taught.
+The Church can teach what is lawful or unlawful but each individual must fully understand and then be willing to accept what is taught.

 The number of keys in the Scriptures is not specified.
 The two keys in the papal insignia are in reference to the salvation, or the damnation, of our soul whilst we live this earthly life.
 If we are bound in the love of Jesus Christ on earth, then we will have our place in heaven.
 But if we allow ourselves to be loosened from Jesus Christ, then we will have no place in heaven.